 Singapore tourism’s most prominent garden, Gardens by the Bay is famous for its sci-fi looking Supertree Grove with its 18 vertical gardens that reach a whopping height of 16 stories.
 You can check out its conservatory domes, OCBC Skywalk and Marina Barrage.
 Make sure you’re in time for their free light show under the shade of enormous trees.
 Pick a grassy spot to settle down and watch the play of lights and music.

 Here’s a chance to watch animals in their natural habitat.
 The animals are kept in open captivity, but their large enclosures are surrounded by moats and other barriers.
 Singapore Zoo is home to 300 animal species out of which 15% are in the threatened category.
+You can also enjoy Night Safari at Singapore Zoo.

 Take a gander at Singapore tourism’s tropical forests as you glide by on a boat.
 There are freshwater animals living on both sides of the river; you can spot friendly American beavers, sinewy anacondas and adorable giant pandas that’ll put a smile on your face.